 Reporting and SEC compliance are quick and hassle-free

 Masterworks.io is now one of the most active SEC Regulation A filers.
 "Cube powers many of the templatized processes behind making that happen," Nigel said.

 He can now produce reports in minutes using a combination of Cube's templates and fetch multiple functionality.

-This gives Nigel (and his team) more time to focus on the core work instead of the meticulous copy/paste reporting rotation they would have had to otherwise employ.
+Nigel (and his team) have more time to focus on the core work instead of the meticulous copy/paste reporting rotation they would have had to otherwise employ.

 Forecasting is easy as Nigel plans Masterworks's future

 Now that Nigel can easily translate between "accounting speak" and "FP&A speak," his forecasts are more accurate and easier to produce.